AIDynamicAction/rcognita/docs/_sources/README.rst.txt

+  :width: 200
+  :align: center

 About
 =====

-``rcognita`` is a framework for hybrid agent-enviroment simultion.
-The hybrid setting here means the actions are updated at discrete moments in time, whereas the environment dynamics are modelled time-continuous.
+``rcognita`` is a flexibly configurable framework for agent-enviroment simulation with a menu of predictive and safe reinforcement learning controllers.